From Hodge theory for tame functions to Ehrhart theory for polytopes: Introduction

-where $\theta (z)$ is the $\theta$-vector of $f$ and $\delta_{P}(z)$ is the $\delta$-vector of the Newton polytope $P$ of $f$, at least if $P$ is simplicial, see Theorem \ref{theo:Descrfpq} (see Section \ref{sec:HodgeEhrhart} for the definition of the $\delta$-vector; in a different setting and with a different proof, a result of this kind can be found in \cite{DK}).
-In particular, the Hodge-Ehrhart polynomial of the Laurent polynomial $f$ is equal to the Ehrhart polynomial of its Newton polytope $P$.
-In this framework, the polynomials $L_{\psi}^{\alpha}$ correspond to the weighted Ehrhart polynomials defined by Stapledon in \cite{Stapledon} and the Hodge-Ehrhart reciprocity (\ref{eq:EhrReciprocityIntro}) corresponds {\em via} equality (\ref{eq:Mirror}) to the ``Weighted Ehrhart Reciprocity'' given by Theorem 3.7 of {\em loc. cit.} Because weighted Ehrhart reciprocity implies Ehrhart reciprocity, our results show finally that Ehrhart reciprocity for polytopes can (also) be seen as a consequence of Hodge-Ehrhart reciprocity for regular functions.
-Notice that if equality (\ref{eq:EhrReciprocityIntro}) is basically Ehrhart reciprocity when $f$ is a Laurent polynomial, its (combinatorial) meaning is less clear for other classes of tame regular functions (for instance, and this is the simplest case, tame polynomial functions defined on $\cit^n$).
+where $\theta (z)$ is the $\theta$-vector of $f$ and $\delta_{P}(z)$ is the $\delta$-vector of the polytope $P$ (see Section \ref{sec:HodgeEhrhart}; the setting is different, but since we deal with Hodge numbers formula (\ref{eq:Mirror}) should be compared with the one obtained in \cite[Section 4]{DK} for the Hodge numbers of a hypersurface in a torus).
+It is worth noticing here that the $\delta$-vectors are finally closely linked with the spectrum at infinity of $f$, in other words with Bernstein relations in the Fourier transform of the Gauss-Manin system of $f$.
+It also follows from (\ref{eq:Mirror}) that the Hodge-Ehrhart polynomial of the Laurent polynomial $f$ is equal to the Ehrhart polynomial of its Newton polytope $P$.
+In this framework, the polynomials $L_{\psi}^{\alpha}$ correspond to the weighted Ehrhart polynomials defined by Stapledon in \cite{Stapledon} and the reciprocity law (\ref{eq:EhrReciprocityIntro}) corresponds {\em via} equality (\ref{eq:Mirror}) to the classical Ehrhart reciprocity.
+Note that if (\ref{eq:EhrReciprocityIntro}) is basically Ehrhart reciprocity when $f$ is a Laurent polynomial, its combinatorial meaning is less clear for other classes of tame functions (for instance polynomial functions).

-In this way, we get from Hodge theory and singularity theory other interpretations of some very well-know results in combinatorics: among other examples, the formula given by Braun in \cite{Braun} for the Ehrhart series of the free sum of two reflexive polytopes can be deduced from the Thom-Sebastiani type theorem alluded to above; and the semi-continuity property of the spectrum at infinity shown in \cite{NS} could be used in order to compare the $\delta$-vectors of two polytopes, one being contained in the other (this is the content of a result by Stanley \cite[Theorem 3.3]{Stan}).

-Equality (\ref{eq:Mirror}) has also several consequences for the mixed Hodge structure $MHS_f$.
-For instance, using Hibi's Lower Bound Theorem \cite{Hibi1}, we get the following Lower Bound Theorem for mixed Hodge structures (see Proposition \ref{prop:LowerBoundTheorem}): if $f$ is a convenient and nondegenerate Laurent polynomial defined on $(\cit^* )^n$ we have
+In this way, we get from Hodge theory and singularity theory other interpretations of some very well-known results in combinatorics: among other examples (discussed in Section \ref{subsec:EhrRecipFunctionPolytope}), the formula given by Braun in \cite{Braun} for the Ehrhart series of the free sum of two reflexive polytopes can be seen as a particular case of the Thom-Sebastiani formula (\ref{eq:TSIntro}).
+Conversely, equality (\ref{eq:Mirror}) has also several consequences for Sabbah's mixed Hodge structures.
+For instance, using Hibi's Lower Bound Theorem \cite{Hibi1}, we get the following Lower Bound Theorem for the Hodge numbers: if $f$ is a convenient and nondegenerate Laurent polynomial defined on $(\cit^* )^n$ we have